-Grab your FREE Pennsylvania residential sublease agreement sample and read further about subletting laws in Pennsylvania, required disclosures, optional addendums and what other Pennsylvania landlord-tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official Pennsylvania sublease agreement for residential use.
+Read further about subletting laws in Pennsylvania, required disclosures, optional addendums and what other Pennsylvania landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 A sublease in Pennsylvania, if approved in writing by the landlord or allowed in the written lease agreement allows a tenant to rent out all or part of a rental until to a third-party.
 This third-party must be approved by the landlord and pass a tenant screening process.
 The third-party assumes some or all of the obligations of the original tenant under the lease.

 Just because a rental unit is subleased, this does not mean the responsibility of the original tenant decreases.
 The original tenant remains responsible for whatever the sublease tenant does.
 If the sublease tenant does not pay the rent on time or damages the rental unit, the original tenant is the one that is ultimately responsible.